Laboratory of Analysis-Research in quantitative Economics: Objectives

-The production and diffusion of research
+Production and diffusion of research

 LAREQ publishes papers, under the rubric of "One pager" for undergraduate and graduate students, and belongs to the Congolese research network in quantitative economics.
 Since 2013, LAREQ began publish the Makroeconomica Review, a journal devoted to the development and applications of Dynamic stochastic general equilibrium models in developing countries in Africa.

-The coaching and training of students
+Coaching and training of students

 LAREQ organizes training, workshops and seminars and participates in the supervision of master and PhD dissertations.

 LAREQ Medal of Excellence

-The LAREQ awards annually the LAREQ Medal of Excellence for outstanding research accomplishments in economics to an African mathematician or economist under the age of 30.
+The LAREQ annually awards the LAREQ Medal of Excellence for outstanding research accomplishments in economics to an African mathematician or economist under the age of 30.
 The objective of this award is to encourage research at an early age.
 The winner for 2014 is the Ivorian economist engineer Kone N'Gole.